Arvind-puthucode/Rolling-OHLC-Library-Crate/README.md

 }
 ```
 ## Example
-  You can find an example implementation using this crate to read JSON data and calculate rolling OHLC for multiple symbols in the example directory.
+  You can find an example implementation using this crate to read JSON data and calculate rolling OHLC for multiple symbols in the main.rs file.

 ## Contribution
   Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request on GitHub.